• Skip to main content

 Neil Pasricha shares the recipe for resilience, an antidote for anxiety, and how his two-minute morning routine primes each day for success.

-Today my guest is Neil Pasricha (@NeilPasricha).
-Neil is a personal friend of mine, one of the most popular TED speakers of all time, a Harvard MBA, and the New York Times best-selling author of The Happiness Equation and The Book of Awesome.
+My guest today is Neil Pasricha.
+Neil is a friend, one of the most popular TED speakers of all time, a Harvard MBA, and the New York Times best-selling author of The Happiness Equation and The Book of Awesome.

 Neil’s story is a fascinating one.
 After getting a divorce and losing his best friend to suicide in the same year, he found himself in a dark place that was difficult to climb out of.
 As a countermeasure, Neil started a daily practice of noticing and recording the many small pleasures that life has to offer — warm underwear from the dryer, the smell of rain on the pavement, or getting a trucker to blow their horn.

-That list became a blog, that blog became a book, and that book became a sensation, selling millions of copies in dozens of languages all over the world.
+That list became a blog, and that blog became a book, and that book became a sensation, selling millions of copies in dozens of languages worldwide.

 After a decade at the helm of Leadership Development at Walmart, Neil walked away to focus his energies on discovering what makes people happy.
 He now serves as Director of The Institute for Global Happiness, a company dedicated to developing leaders, transforming teams and organizations, and helping people find joy and meaning in their everyday lives.